- Publication 598 - Introductory Material

 All organizations subject to the tax on unrelated business income, except the exempt trusts described in section 511(b)(2), are taxable at corporate rates on that income.
 All exempt trusts subject to the tax on unrelated business income that, if not exempt, would be taxable as trusts are taxable at trust rates on that income.
 However, an exempt trust may not claim the deduction for a personal exemption that is normally allowed to a trust.

-The tax is imposed on the organization's unrelated business taxable income (described in chapter 4).
+The tax is imposed on the organization's UBTI (described in chapter 4).
+Under section 512(a)(6) an organization that conducts more than one unrelated trade or business calculates its UBTI as the sum of the UBTI calculated separately for each unrelated trade or business, and when calculating this sum, the UBTI from any of the separate trades or businesses can't be less than zero.
 The tax is reduced by any applicable tax credits, including the general business credits (such as the investment credit) and the foreign tax credit.

 An exempt organization subject to the tax on unrelated business income must file Form 990-T and attach any required supporting schedules and forms.
-The obligation to file Form 990-T is in addition to the obligation to file any other required returns.
+The obligation to file Form 990-T is in addition to the obligation to file any other required return or notice.

-Form 990-T is required if the organization's gross income from unrelated businesses is $1,000 or more.
-An exempt organization must report income from all its unrelated businesses on a single Form 990-T. Each organization must file a separate Form 990-T, except section 501(c)(2) title-holding corporations and organizations receiving their earnings that file a consolidated return under section 1501.
+Form 990-T is required if the sum of the organization's gross income from all unrelated businesses and any addition to UBTI attributable to expenses for a qualified transportation fringe required by section 512(a)(7) is $1,000 or more.
+An exempt organization must report income from all its unrelated businesses on a single Form 990-T. Organizations that conduct more than one unrelated business report the income and expenses for each additional unrelated businesses on a separate Schedule M (Form 990-T).
+Each organization must file a separate Form 990-T, except section 501(c)(2) title-holding corporations and organizations receiving their earnings that file a consolidated return under section 1501.

 The various provisions of tax law relating to accounting periods, accounting methods, at-risk limits (described in section 465), assessments, and collection penalties that apply to tax returns generally also apply to Form 990-T.